JM24/CSCI19_blog/NCLGym/gym.md

 <img src="challenge2.PNG" width="800">

-I was able to determine that the ecryption was made using a Ceasar Cipher and decoded it using online tools.
+I was able to determine that the encryption was made using a Ceasar Cipher and decoded it using online tools.

 ##### Password Cracking